 Toni-Marie Montgomery, Northwestern University

-Mellasenah Y. Morris, The John Hopkins University
+Mellasenah Y. Morris, DePauw University

 Mark U. Reimer, Christopher Newport University (co-editor)